 I am an early career researcher in Socio-Informatics with interests in Communication Science, Human-Computer Interaction, and Media/CyberPsychology.
-I am currently employed as a lecturer (equivalent to an assistant professor) in the Department of Information Science at Stellenbosch University (SU) in South Africa, and am part of the Cognition and Technology Research Group (CTRG).
+I am currently employed as a senior lecturer (equivalent to an assistant professor) in the Department of Information Science at Stellenbosch University (SU) in South Africa, and am part of the Cognition and Technology Research Group (CTRG).
 I hold a bachelors degree majoring in Socio-Informatics and Economics, and Honours, Masters and Doctoral degrees in Socio-Informatics.
 At SU, Socio-Informatics takes the form of a blend of the fields of Communication and Information Systems, with the emphasis falling on both user-oriented aspects of media uses and effects, as well as production aspects of software development in business contexts.
 This blend has enabled me to develop research interests that center on digital technologies and their places in our lives, across individual, organisational, and societal levels.

 My research focuses on a broad spectrum of media uses and effects and generally concerns the interplay between digital technologies, human behaviour, and mental health and well-being.
 My current research specifically concerns the measurement of media use, the examination of various methodological practices in media effects research, and experiences and practices related to digital wellbeing, self-regulated learning, and family media-use dynamics.
 In addition to this focus on media effects and the measurement thereof, I am also interested in a number of research topics that relate to the ‘future of work.’
 Among others, these include the adoption and uses of enterprise social media in the context of virtual teams, the implementation of agile methodologies in remote working situations, and the market dynamics of cryptocurrencies.